zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/google-sheet.md

 ## Source

-The **Google Sheet Source** creates a Dynamic Content source from a Google Sheet spreadsheet that an [oAuth authenticated](../../auths-manager#google-oauth-driver) account has access to.
+The **Google Sheet Source** creates a Dynamic Content source from a Google Sheet spreadsheet that an [OAuth authenticated](../../auths-manager#google-oauth-driver) account has access to.

 {% image %}
 ![Google Sheet Instance Configuration](/assets/ytp/sources/gsheet-config.webp)